Traveling Alone in Korea: How Being Solo Quietly Changes Over Time

 Over time, the repetition changes how meals are perceived.
 The effort required to choose, order, and sit alone becomes more visible when it happens multiple times a day.
 Each instance is manageable, but together they form a pattern that influences future choices.

-This is where calculation begins to replace spontaneity.
-Not numerical calculation yet, but a mental accounting of effort versus reward that shapes where and how often you decide to eat.
+This is where calculation begins to replace spontaneity — not numerical calculation yet, but a mental accounting of effort versus reward that shapes where and how often you decide to eat.

 When Language Becomes a Background Load